 Seoul is among the largest cities in the world in terms of both population and area.
-Not only are there lots of people, but the city stretches over a large area of land.
+With over 20,000,000 people residing in the Seoul metropolitan area, the capital of South Korea is truly a modern, cosmopolitan city.
 Luckily, there is an excellent metro system that allows one to go anywhere in the city within minutes.

 The rapid technological change that has occured in South Korea's capital has been deemed the "Miracle on the Han River".
 Since the vast majority of this change has occured in the last fifteen years, there are still many traditional areas of Seoul that stand in stark contrast to the high-tech exterior.
 Visitors can still see the ancient palaces of the Joseon Dynasty (late 14th - early 20th Century) as well as visit traditional tea houses and local boutiques.